btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Stores.md

 ## How many stores can I create?

-There's no limit on a number of stores you can create in BTCPay.
+There's no limit on a number of stores you can create in BTCPay Server.

 ## Why are invoices without payment showing as complete?